AndrasE/frost-tattoo-and-piercing/README.md

  href="https://www.npmjs.com/package/bowser"
 target="_blank"
 rel="noopener noreferrer"
->bowser</a> A library to detect browser and device information in JavaScript.
+>bowser</a> - A library to detect browser and device information in JavaScript.
 </li>
 <li><a
  href="https://www.npmjs.com/package/use-local-storage"
 target="_blank"
 rel="noopener noreferrer"
->use-local-storage</a> Managing and persisting state in localStorage.
+>use-local-storage</a> - Managing and persisting state in localStorage.
 </li>
 <li><a
  href="https://www.npmjs.com/package/react-dotenv"
 target="_blank"
 rel="noopener noreferrer"
->react-dotenv
-</a> Allows the use of .env variables in a React app and keep sensitive information safe.
+>react-dotenv</a> - Allows the use of .env variables in a React app and keep sensitive information safe.
 </li>

 ## Run 🚀